-Factors Items Descriptions Transactional leadership (TSL) Active leadership TSL1 Makes clear expectation Active leadership TSL2 Will take action before problems are chronic TSL3 Tells us standards to carry out work Contingent leadership TSL4 Works out agreements with me TSL5 Monitors my performance and keeps track of mistake Transformational leadership (TFL) TFL1 Listens to my concerns Motivational leadership TFL2 Encourages me to perform TFL3 Increases my motivation Inspirational leadership TFL4 Encourages me to think more creatively mspirational leadership TFL5 Sets challenging standards TFL6 Gets me to rethink never-questioned ideas Employee well-being (EWB) EWB1 How would you rate your quality of life?
+Factors Items Descriptions Transactional leadership (TSL) TSL1 Makes clear expectations Active leadership TSL2 Will take action before problems are chronic TSL3 Tells us standards to carry out work Contingent leadership TSL4 Works out agreements with me TSL5 Monitors my performance and keeps track of mistakes Transformational leadership (TFL) TFL1 Listens to my concerns Motivational leadership TFL2 Encourages me to perform TFL3 Increases my motivation Inspirational leadership TFL4 Encourages me to think more creatively inspirational leadership TFL5 Sets challenging standards TFL6 Gets me to rethink never-questioned ideas Employee well-being (EWB) EWB1 How would you rate your quality of life?
 Employee well-being EWB2 How satisfied are you with yourself?
 EWB3 How satisfied are you with your capacity for work?
-Safety climate (SC) SC1 I use all necessary safety equipments to do my job Commission on with an fater mulas SC2 I carry out my work in a safe manner Compliance with safety rules SC3 I follow correct safety rules and procedures while carrying out my job SC4 I ensure the highest levels of safety when I carry out my job SC5 Occasionally due to Lack of Time, I deviate from correct and safe work procedure Occasional during 004 Occasionally due to over familiarity with the job, Occasional deviations SC6 I deviate from correct and safe work procedures SC7 It is not always practical to follow all safety rules and procedures while doing
+Safety climate (SC) SC1 I use all necessary safety equipment to do my job Commission on with confermation SC2 I carry out my work in a safe manner Compliance with safety rules SC3 I follow correct safety rules and procedures while carrying out my job SC4 I ensure the highest levels of safety when I carry out my job SC5 Occasionally, due to lack of time, I deviate from correct and safe work procedures Opposional deviations SC6 Occasionally, due to over-familiarity with the job, Occasional deviations I deviate from correct and safe work procedures SC7 It is not always practical to follow all safety rules and procedures while doing